 Built-in fluid and

-The user may manually enter fluid density and viscosity or select one of the
+In the pipe network analysis calculator, the user may manually enter fluid density and viscosity or select one of the

 common liquids or gases from the drop-down menu.
 Density and viscosity for the

 built-in fluids were obtained from Munson et al. (1998).
 Likewise, the user may